Fight Club (novel)

 Fight Club is a 1996 novel by Chuck Palahniuk.
-It follows the experiences of an unnamed protagonist struggling with insomnia.
-Inspired by his doctor's exasperated remark that insomnia is not suffering, the protagonist finds relief by impersonating a seriously ill person in several support groups.
-Then he meets a mysterious man named Tyler Durden and establishes an underground fighting club as radical psychotherapy.
+It was Palahniuk's first published novel, and follows the experiences of an unnamed protagonist struggling with insomnia.
+The protagonist finds relief by impersonating a seriously ill person in several support groups, after his doctor remarks that insomnia is not "real suffering" and that he should find out what it is really like to suffer.
+The protagonist then meets a mysterious man named Tyler Durden and establishes an underground fighting club as radical psychotherapy.

 In 1999, director David Fincher adapted the novel into a film of the same name, starring Brad Pitt and Edward Norton.
-The film acquired a cult following despite underperforming financially.
-The film's prominence heightened the profile of the novel and that of Palahniuk.
-The sequel Fight Club 2 was released in comic book form in May 2015.
+Despite underperforming financially, the film acquired a cult following; it also heightened the profile of the novel.

-Fight Club 3 was released in comic book form in 2019.